ruediger-hauck/labassignment5/README.md

 5. You and your partner will work together to write a single script that performs the action listed in the README file (also in your group's directory), using the provided unfinished/incorrect scripts.

 6. Each partner must make commits to the collaborative repository for assignment credit.
 The goal is to work together to pull together a functional script to carry out an action, but do not worry if you cannot get your code to run properly - focus on adding, committing, and pushing changes to your collaborative repository in a responsible way.

+## Lab Submission

+7. Upload the following to canvas:

+    a.
+Respond to the following reflection question and upload your response to canvas in the file **NAME_reflection.txt**

+    *Reflect on how you currently manage your documents and code, particularly content associated with publishable work.
+Would it stand up to a reproducibility     test?
+Why do you think it is important (or not) to assess the reproducibility of your work?*

+    b.
+Paste a link to your collaborative repository for this lab into a file called **NAME_VCL.txt** along with redirected output from `git log`.